nomilous/notice/spec/notice/README.md

 * Each message capsule first traverses all locally registered middleware.
 * If it reaches the end of the pipeline it is sent to the hub.
-* The callback is executed with the capsule after the hub ACK
+* TEMPORARY - The callback is executed with the final `capsule` after the hub ACK
+* PENDING - The callback is executed with the final `capsule` after a full hubside middleware traversal.
 * The callback is executed with err if any middlewares throw, or if the hub NAKs the capsule.

 ### With a Promise Waiting